 Foundation announces first Certified Systems Integrators since program’s launch in October

-PHILADELPHIA — April 2, 2019 — Cloud Foundry Foundation, home to a family of interoperable open source projects for the enterprise, opened its North American Cloud Foundry Summit in Philadelphia, Pennsylvania today, with news from organizations including Engineer Better, IBM, Pivotal, Resilient Scale, SUSE, Stark & Wayne, Swisscom and many others.
-The 2019 North American Summit is taking place today through April 4 and is supported by Diamond sponsors Comcast and Pivotal, and Platinum sponsor IBM Cloud.
+PHILADELPHIA — April 2, 2019 — Cloud Foundry Foundation, home to a family of interoperable open source projects for the enterprise, opened its North American Cloud Foundry Summit in Philadelphia, Pennsylvania today, with news from organizations including Engineer Better, IBM, VMware, Resilient Scale, SUSE, Stark & Wayne, Swisscom and many others.
+The 2019 North American Summit is taking place today through April 4 and is supported by Diamond sponsors Comcast and VMware, and Platinum sponsor IBM Cloud.

 “We are excited to host Summit on the east coast again this year,” said Abby Kearns, Executive Director, Cloud Foundry Foundation.
 “This Summit will be focused on celebrating the momentum of our community, highlighting stories from open source contributors and Cloud Foundry users, as well as providers, integrators and service providers.
 This year’s Summit theme is ‘building the future’ which is exactly what our community is committed to doing.”